 Travellers arriving from a green/ orange country/region who have travelled via an area with quarantine duty without using public transport, without staying overnight and without having close contact with anyone other than their travel companions, do not need to go into quarantine upon arrival in Norway.

 While we strive to keep the information on this page updated, regulations can change on short notice.
 We therefore recommend that you consult with official Norwegian websites (primarily The Norwegian Directorate of Immigration (UDI), and Helse Norge) and with your country’s embassy in Oslo prior to planning your travels.

 Anyone arriving in Norway from a red area/country needs to complete their full quarantine period in mainland Norway prior to travelling on to Svalbard.
 This applies to all who want to travel to Svalbard, including residents.
 (For updated information on which countries/areas are “green” and “non-green”, please see the web site of the Norwegian Institute of Public Health.)

+The requirement of a negative test result for Covid-19 before arrival in Svalbard was reintroduced on the 2nd of December.
 If you are travelling to Svalbard, you need to undergo testing during the last 24 hours prior to your departure from mainland Norway.
 As an example, if your flight leaves Oslo with a connecting flight in Tromsø, you should be tested for the coronavirus no more than 24 hours prior to your departure from Tromsø.
 The test is free of charge for residents of Svalbard.
 To get a free test, you must present documentation that you are registered in the population register for Svalbard.